In Vietnam, we're supporting marginalised communities such as people who use drugs to better protect themselves from the risk of HIV.

 Although the HIV epidemic in Vietnam has improved in recent years, injecting drug use continues to pose a particular risk of transmitting the virus.
-HIV adversely affects other groups, too, such as men who have sex with men (MSM) and female sex workers.
+HIV adversely affects other communities, too, such as men who have sex with men (MSM) and female sex workers.
 Despite an improving picture, discrimination and poor access to services in remote areas continue to provide challenges for those most effected by the epidemic.

 We want to keep the momentum going, so we work with marginalised communities to help them access vital HIV prevention services.